-- 1) Non-GAAP EBIT (or non-GAAP income from operations) is defined as income from operations excluding noncash stock-based compensation charges and additional FICA and related payroll tax expense incurred by CommVault when employees exercise in the money stock options or vest in restricted stock awards.
-CommVault believes that non-GAAP EBIT is a useful metric for management and investors because it compares CommVault's core operating results over multiple periods.
-When evaluating the performance of CommVault's operating results and developing short and long term plans, CommVault does not consider such expenses that are excluded in the computation of non-GAAP EBIT.
+- 1) Non-GAAP EBIT (or non-GAAP income from operations) is defined as income from operations excluding noncash stock-based compensation charges and additional FICA and related payroll tax expense incurred by Commvault when employees exercise in the money stock options or vest in restricted stock awards, and in fiscal 2015 certain expenses related to the move into a new corporate campus headquarters.
+Commvault believes that non-GAAP EBIT is a useful metric for management and investors because it compares Commvault's core operating results over multiple periods.
+When evaluating the performance of Commvault's operating results and developing short and long term plans, Commvault does not consider such expenses that are excluded in the computation of non-GAAP EBIT.
 See heading below labeled "Reconciliation of GAAP to Non-GAAP Financial Measures" for the detailed calculation of non-GAAP EBIT. - 2) Reflects non-equity cash incentive plan compensation.
 See heading below labeled "Non-Equity Incentive Plan Compensation" for more details. - 3) Reflects the aggregate grant price fair value of stock option and restricted stock unit awards computed in accordance with FAS ASC Topic 718. - 4) Reflects the stock price on the last business day of the fiscal year.

-The CEO compensation in the above tables is calculated on the same basis as in the fiscal 2014 Summary Compensation Table on page 27.
+The CEO compensation in the above tables is calculated on the same basis as in the fiscal 2015 Summary Compensation Table on page 27.
 The most significant component of Mr. Hammer's compensation in the periods presented above is attributed to equity awards.
 The value of these equity awards are primarily related to the Black-Scholes fair value of stock options granted during the fiscal year.
-For example, for fiscal 2014 approximately 67% of Mr. Hammer's total compensation is attributable to the Black-Scholes fair value of stock options granted during fiscal 2014 that vest over a 4 year period.
-All stock options granted to Mr. Hammer have an exercise price equal to the fair market value of CommVault stock at the date of grant.
-In order for Mr. Hammer to realize a future cash benefit for these stock options granted, CommVault's stock price must continue to increase over time.
-In addition, approximately 22% of Mr. Hammer's total compensation for fiscal 2014 is attributable to the fair value of restricted stock units that also vest over a 4 year period.
-In total, approximately 89% of Mr. Hammer's total compensation for fiscal 2014 is equity based compensation.
+For example, for fiscal 2015 approximately 63% of Mr. Hammer's total compensation is attributable to the Black-Scholes fair value of stock options granted during fiscal 2015 that vest over periods ranging from 3.5 - 4 years.
+A third of these options will only vest if the Company achieves certain fiscal 2016 revenue and non-GAAP EBIT objectives.
+All stock options granted to Mr. Hammer have an exercise price equal to the fair market value of Commvault stock at the date of grant.
+In order for Mr. Hammer to realize a future cash benefit for these stock options granted, Commvault's stock price must continue to increase over time.
+In addition, approximately 20% of Mr. Hammer's total compensation for fiscal 2015 is attributable to the fair value of restricted stock units that vest over a 3.5 year period and only if certain fiscal 2016 financial objectives are met.
+In total, approximately 84% of Mr. Hammer's total compensation for fiscal 2015 is equity based compensation and 41% of his total compensation is equity based compensation that includes vesting that is contingent on fiscal 2016 financial performance.

 Mix of Compensation Elements.
-Our fiscal 2014 executive compensation program consists of three principal elements: base salary, non-equity cash incentive awards and long-term equity-based incentive awards.
-The chart below illustrates the overall mix of compensation components for our named executive officers in total for fiscal 2014.
-Consistent with our pay for performance philosophy, the majority of our executive officers' compensation in fiscal 2014 consisted of incentive awards, particularly long-term equity-based incentive awards.
+Our fiscal 2015 executive compensation program consists of three principal elements: base salary, non-equity cash incentive awards and long-term equity-based incentive awards.
+The chart below illustrates the overall mix of compensation components for our named executive officers in total for fiscal 2015.
+Consistent with our pay for performance philosophy, the majority of our executive officers' compensation in fiscal 2015 consisted of incentive awards, particularly long-term equity-based incentive awards.
 By using a significant equity-based element, we believe we create an incentive for our executive officers to achieve long-term stockholder value.

-Fiscal 2014 Executive Compensation Mix
+Fiscal 2015 Executive Compensation Mix